michaeljennings/feed/README.md

 ## Setting Up Notifiable Models

-To set up a notifiable model you simply need to implement the notifiable interface and then use the notifiable trait.
+To set up a notifiable model you just need to implement the notifiable interface, and then use the notifiable trait in your model.

 This will set up the required relationships.